 - Swimmers should wash their hands and face thoroughly with soapy water before eating or preparing food.

-- Pets should not be allowed in pools or public swimming beach and should be kept on a leash.
-Pet dropping should be collected by the owner and disposed of properly.
+- Pets should not be allowed in pools and should be kept on a leash.
+Service animals are allowed on the pool deck, but not in the water.
+Pet waste should be collected by the owner and disposed of properly.

-- Waterfowl should not be fed or otherwise encouraged to be in public bathing area.
+- Waterfowl should not be fed or otherwise encouraged to be in a public swimming area.

-Complaints about a Snohomish County pool or spa can be submitted online.
+Complaints about safety or sanitation at a Snohomish County pool or spa can be submitted online.